venkateshk111/aws-certified-devops-engineer/README.md

  - Amazon GuardDuty is a **threat detection service** that **continuously monitors for malicious activity and unauthorized behavior**
  - malicious activity
     - compromised EC2 instances
-    - suspicious network activity
+    - suspicious network activity, port scanning
     - unusual API activity in AWS accounts

-## AWS WAF

 ## Amazon Inspector
  - Amazon Inspector is a **security assessment service** that helps **identify vulnerabilities in EC2 instances.**
  - By using Amazon Inspector, the company can be **notified of new vulnerabilities**
+ - helps improve the security and compliance of **applications deployed on EC2**

+## AWS WAF

 ## AWS FireWall Manager
  - AWS Firewall Manager allows you to **centrally configure and manage AWS WAF rules across your accounts and applications in AWS Organizations**.